wendlers/ediplug-py/README.md

 EDIPLUG-PY - Python Class for EDIMAX Smart Plug Switch SP-1101W
 ===============================================================
-12.09.2014 Stefan Wendler
+14.12.2015 Stefan Wendler
 sw@kaltpost.de

-Simple Python class to access a "EDIMAX Smart Plug Switch SP-1101W".
-Supports simple switching as well as programming the schedule of the plug.
+Simple Python class to access a "EDIMAX Smart Plug Switch SP1101W/SP2101W".
+Supports simple switching as well as programming the schedule of the plug and reading power and current consumption.
 The class could be used as an API or as command line utility:

 Requirements